scanback/docs/about.md

 Staffan earned a Master of Science in Electrical Engineering from the **KTH Royal Institute of Technology**, where he graduated at the top of his class; a Master in Business Administration from **Harvard Business School**; and a Doctor of Business Administration from **Henley Business School**.

 He is a **Fulbright Scholar**; a **Wallenberg Scholar**; and the first prize winner of the **best European doctoral dissertation in management awarded in 2003** by the *European Doctoral Programmes Association in Management & Business Administration* (EDAMBA).

+He has more than 750 academic, business, and media citations to his name.